First Jewish–Roman War: Yavneh, ben Zakkai, and the transformation of Judaism

 According to rabbinic sources, (Note: The episode is referenced in five works: Avot de-Rabbi Natan (Versions A and B), Midrash Lamentations, the Babylonian Talmud (Gittin), and Midrash Proverbs, with notable differences in the traditions.)
 Rabban Yohanan ben Zakkai (Ribaz), a prominent Pharisaic sage, was smuggled out of besieged Jerusalem in a coffin by his students.
 After prophesying Vespasian's rise to emperor, (Note: According to this rabbinic legend, Ben Zakkai quoted a prophecy from Isaiah (10:34): 'And the Lebanon shall fall by a majestic one.'
-In this context, 'Lebanon' is understood to refer to the Temple, constructed from the cedars of Lebanon, while 'majestic one' is interpreted as referring to Vespasian.) he secured permission to establish a rabbinic center in Yavneh.
+In this context, 'Lebanon' is understood to refer to the Temple, constructed from the cedars of Lebanon, and 'majestic one' is interpreted as referring to Vespasian.) he secured permission to establish a rabbinic center in Yavneh.
 (Note: The exact details remain uncertain, and the rabbinic sources provide varying accounts of his conversation with Vespasian.
 Gedaliah Alon, for example suggested that Rabbi Yohanan ben Zakkai and his followers first arrived in the city as fugitives, as it had been designated by the Romans as a refuge for moderates.
-Nonetheless, Josephus records that several dignitaries fled Jerusalem, making Ben Zakkai's escape plausible.)
-There, a system of rabbinic scholarship began to form, (Note: According to Shaye J. D. Cohen, the Yavneh center—composed mainly of Pharisees but functioning as a coalition of various groups— fostered a model that tolerated divergent opinions.
+Josephus records that several dignitaries fled Jerusalem, making Ben Zakkai's escape plausible.)
+There, a system of rabbinic scholarship began to form, (Note: According to Shaye J. D. Cohen, the Yavneh center—composed mainly of Pharisees but functioning as a coalition of several groups— fostered a model that tolerated divergent opinions.
 This approach, exemplified in the Mishnah—where arguments and discussions are often attributed to individuals—embraced pluralism while seeking to eliminate factionalism.) laying the foundation for Rabbinic Judaism as the dominant form of Judaism in later centuries.
 Under Ben Zakkai and his successor Gamaliel II, various enactments adapted Jewish life to post-Temple reality, including extending Temple-related practices for observance outside the Temple.
 For example, the mitzvah (religious commandment) of taking the lulav was extended to all seven days of Sukkot everywhere, whereas it had previously been observed only in the Temple.
 The shofar was also permitted to be sounded in any courtyard when the New Year coincided with Shabbat.
-Additionally, the prayer liturgy was formalized, including the Amidah, which was established to be recited three times daily as a substitute for the sacrificial offerings.
+The prayer liturgy was formalized, including the Amidah, which was established to be recited three times daily as a substitute for the sacrificial offerings.
 The rabbinic reconstitution of Judaism continued over the subsequent centuries, culminating in the compilation of the Mishnah and later the two Talmuds, which became foundational texts of Jewish law.

 The synagogue increasingly became the center of Jewish worship and community life.
-Rabbinic literature describes it as a "diminished sanctuary", stating that divine presence resides there, especially during prayer or study.
-Traditional synagogue worship—including sermons and scripture readings—was preserved, while new forms such as piyyut (liturgical poetry) and organized prayer also emerged.
+Rabbinic literature describes it as a "diminished" sanctuary, stating that divine presence resides there, especially during prayer or study.
+Traditional synagogue worship—including sermons and scripture readings—was preserved, and new forms such as piyyut (liturgical poetry) and organized prayer emerged.
 The priestly class, resettled in Galilee and the diaspora, helped shape these developments by contributing to synagogue liturgy and possibly to biblical translations.
 Rabbinic instruction maintained that certain rituals remained exclusive to the Temple, and most synagogues are faced toward its site.